Netflix/metaflow-docs/docs/v/r/metaflow-on-aws/metaflow-sandbox.md

 You can sign up for a sandbox at [metaflow.org/sandbox](https://metaflow.org/sandbox).

 1. After agreeing to the Terms of Use and Privacy Policy, you will need to sign up with your GitHub account.
-This is required so we can verify your identify to prevent abuse.
+This is required so that we can verify your identify to prevent abuse.
 2. You will be added to a waitlist.
 You can log in to [metaflow.org/sandbox](https://metaflow.org/sandbox) to see the status of your process.
 You can expect that the status will remain at "Waiting for the next available sandbox" for many days.
 3. You will receive an email to the address specified in your GitHub profile after your sandbox is ready for use.
 Note that by default the sandbox will remain active only for three days.
 You can [contact us](../introduction/getting-in-touch.md) if you need more time for evaluation.
 4. Once the sandbox is active, you will see a long configuration token in the "Sandbox active" box.
 Clicking "Click to copy" will copy the text to the clipboard.